maninserg/game-aliens/README.md

 # game_alien
-That's my game in the style "The space shooter"
+That is the game in the style "The space shooter"